 Agent Orange and Cancer

-This article offers a brief overview of the link between Agent Orange and cancer.
-It does not offer a complete review of all evidence – it is meant to be a brief summary.
+This article is a brief overview of the link between Agent Orange and cancer.
+This is not a complete review of all evidence – it is meant to be a brief summary.
 It also includes some information on benefits for which Vietnam veterans exposed to Agent Orange may be eligible.

 Some background on Agent Orange